DACKaladhar/python-shell-db/README.md

 ### **Advanced Python Shell with Built-in MongoDB-like Data Type**

-**Overview:**
+[Currently under development- you can run temp.py script for the latest changes] **Overview:**
 This project involves creating an enhanced Python shell environment that supports traditional data types and commands while introducing a custom-built data type that emulates the functionality of MongoDB's BSON types.
 This new data type integrates seamlessly with Python's existing data structures, providing additional flexibility and features for data manipulation.